eclipse/cloe/docs/reference/plugins.rst

 Plugins
 =======

+..
+    TODO(release) // Generate plugin documentation

+    1. Create Conan packages for the entire project locally or in a dev container.

+    2. Run `docs/reference-gen.sh` to update the plugin documentation.

+    Make sure that the VERSION file is set with the version about to be released when creating the packages, otherwise the reference documentation will contain references to the wrong version.

 As much "external" functionality as possible is implemented through plugins.
 These provide an orthogonal, *horizontal* extension of the Cloe system.
 Only two of these plugins are built-in to Cloe itself, the ``nop`` simulator and